 Schooling in Italy is compulsory from the ages of six to 16.
 Teachers in Rome prefer to function independently with little involvement from parents.
 This principle may take some getting used to for expats accustomed to being active in their child's school life.

 In some cases, public schools in Rome may lack funding and suffer from sub-par facilities.
-Overall, however, the system is highly reputed, with some Italians even preferring public schools over private schools.
+Overall, though, the system is highly reputable, with some Italians even preferring public schools over private schools.

 Private schools in Rome

 There is often not much difference between public and private schools throughout Italy as both receive state funding.
-This funding means that private schools have to adhere to certain curriculum and educational standards set by the government.
-However, unlike public schools, private schools tend to operate under a specific religious or pedagogic philosophy, like Catholicism or the Montessori method.
+This funding means that private schools must adhere to certain curriculum and educational standards set by the government.
+Unlike public schools, private schools tend to operate under a specific religious or pedagogic philosophy, such as Catholicism or the Montessori method.

 International schools in Rome